 - Identify the education career pathway as a high demand work sector

 Unleash Lifelong Learning

 The future is now.
 Growing the economy is dependent on ensuring generations of Kentucky kids develop into the next generation of leaders.
+It is up to us to build a prosperous Kentucky and to launch an accountability system that is meaningful and useful to all learners.
 To make it happen, Kentucky elected officials should:

 - Create more opportunities for innovative programs and more choice options in public schools